PhD thesis announcement

 Qualifications for applicant

-Master of science in relevant fields (computer science, image processing, informatics, medical imaging, mathematics)
+Master of science in relevant fields (machine learning, image processing, informatics, mathematics) and strong academic record

 The application should include: